getsentry/sentry-docs/src/collections/_documentation/data-management/sensitive-data.md

 });
 ```

-- **Use `beforeSend` upon integration/introduction** of the Sentry SDK to see what is being sent and implement proper scrubbing in `beforeSend`
-- Look out for SD **in event information** (stacktrace, breadcrumbs, and other values the SDK is picking up such as headers/etc).
-Some things to look out for:
+- Look out for SD **in event information** (stack trace, breadcrumbs, and other values the SDK is picking up such as headers/etc.) Some things to look out for:
-    - Stack-locals → some SDKs (Python + PHP) will pick up variable values.
-This can be scrubbed or disabled altogether if necessary
+    - Stack-locals → some SDKs (Python + PHP), will pick up variable values.
+This can be scrubbed or disabled altogether, if necessary
-    - Breadcrumbs → some SDKs (e.g. JavaScript, Java logging integrations) will pick up previously executed log statements.
-Do not log PII if using this feature and including log statements as breadcrumbs in the event.
+    - Breadcrumbs → some SDKs (for example, JavaScript, Java logging integrations) will pick up previously executed log statements. **Do not log PII** if using this feature and including log statements as breadcrumbs in the event.
 Some backend SDKs will surface DB queries which may need to be scrubbed
 - Be **aware** of what is being attached to the event and **code review SDK changes,** including context carefully
     - Context → Tags (including User-context) + extra-info + breadcrumbs